idvorkin/idvorkin.github.io/_d/frog.md

 ### Shape the path: Make it easy on yourself

 **11.** **Sharpen the saw** The more knowledgeable and skilled you become at your key tasks, the faster you start them and the sooner you get them done.
-Determine exactly what it is that you are very good at doing, or could be very good at, and throw your whole heart into doing those specific things very, very well.
+Determine exactly what you are very good at doing, or could be very good at, and throw your whole heart into doing those specific things very, very well.

 **19.** **Create power hours:** Organize your days around large blocks of time so you can concentrate for extended periods on your most important tasks.

 **17.** **Focus your attention:** Stop the interruptions and distractions that interfere with completing your most important tasks.
 This is essential dangerous if you allow this to break up the large time chunks by just checking your phone/news/messages/TikTok, or yak shaving.

-**21.** **Single handle every task:** Set clear priorities, start immediately on your most important task, and then work without stopping until the job is 100 percent complete.
-This is the real key to high performance and maximum personal productivity.
+**21.** **Single handle every task:** Set clear priorities, start your most important tasks now, and then work without stopping until the job is 100 percent complete.
+This is the key to peak personal productivity.

 **16.** **Technology is a wonderful servant:** Use your technological tools to confront yourself with what is most important and protect yourself from what is least important.